 - Recognizing that technology in all of its forms is a significant tool to encourage academic engagement;

 - Establishing a technology council to advise the technology leader, who reports to the President.
-Members of the technology council will represent all College constituencies.
-The council’s will assist with planning, budgeting, implementing, and assessing the college technology plan.
+Members of the technology council will represent all University constituencies.
+The council’s will assist with planning, budgeting, implementing, and assessing the university's technology plan.
 Because council members may be invited to engage special projects or assume added council responsibilities, their contributions and participation will be recognized in their workload calculations, as appropriate;

 - Ensuring that technology needs and plans are part of processes already in place to make decisions about allocating resources;